SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 #### Hints and guidelines

-To complete our task, we need to create three methods with the same name and different signatures.
+To complete our problem, we need to create three methods with the same name and different signatures.
 First, we create a method, which will compare integers.

 ![](assets/chapter-10-images/15.Greater-of-two-values-01.png)